Journeyman1337/roguelike.h/README.md

 Header only roguelike rendering library.
 Support for Opengl33.

 This library is designed for participants in the annual 7DRL game jam.
-If you use this library in this game jam or for some other purpose, please let me know in an issue thread!
+If you use roguelike.h in your project, feel free to talk about it in an issue thread!

 # Features
  * A performant batched rendering system that is similliar to the renderer employed by the video game Dwarf Fortress: